 Before the hackathon: encourage participation and plan ahead

-During your hackathon, eliminate your normal hierarchy.
-Everyone should be encouraged to pitch their ideas or to be the team leader.
-Identify and prioritise the best based on votes, impact or urgency.
-List your top projects and ask the remaining employees to sign up into a team (set max limits so it’s an even spread).
+For the hackathon project, eliminate your normal hierarchy.
+Everyone should be encouraged to pitch their project ideas and be the team leader.
+Identify and prioritise the best ideas based on votes, impact or urgency.
+Make a list of your top projects and ask the remaining employees to sign up into a team (set max limits so it’s an even spread).
 Don’t forget to share your agenda a few weeks before and have fun reminders (e.g. a countdown clock 24 hours before the main event) to get everyone excited.

 During the hackathon: communicate, encourage and have lots of fun